-Although tourists have been flocking to the area since before 1880, drawn by Palm Beach’s innate beauty, the town was only incorporated 1911.
+Although tourists have been flocking to the Town of Palm Beach since before 1880, drawn by Palm Beach’s innate beauty, the town was only incorporated 1911.
 Following years of careful planning and development, Palm Beach, FL as it stands now is a perfect example of peaceful, luxury oceanfront living.
-The town’s residents and visitors enjoy jaw-dropping scenery, an endless list of activities to do in the area, world class golf courses, and of course, 3 miles of public beaches.
+Palm Beach’s residents and visitors enjoy jaw-dropping scenery, an endless list of activities to do in the area, world class golf courses, and of course, 3 miles of public beaches.

 - Nature lovers will delight in the observing the various flora and fauna in Palm Beach’s parks.
 The Four Arts Botanical Gardens, a demonstration garden built to showcase the beautiful tropical plants native to South Florida, is one great example.
 Then there’s Pan’s Garden, a green space named after the flute-playing Greek god whose likeness stands at the entrance to the park.